wp-plugins/easy-translator-lite/readme.txt

 == Upgrade Notice ==

-Major overhauling of the design.
+Bug fix in the widget javascript code.

 == Screenshots ==